Skip to main content

 This results does not mean your baby has trisomy 21, trisomy 18, trisomy 13 or an open neural tube defect.
 Most pregnant individuals with this result do not have a baby affected with one of these conditions.
 However, your risk of having a baby affected with one of these conditions is higher than the average person.

 Your health care provider will reach out to you.
 If you are close to 18-20 weeks gestation, you may have a detailed anatomical ultrasound arranged in FATC.
 A normal ultrasound can reduce your risk.
+If you are prior to 18 weeks gestational age and have completed MST with a positive screen, you may be a candidate for funded NIPS prior to your anatomical ultrasound.

 If you had Maternal Serum Testing (MST) completed, and the risk for trisomy 21 is still positive after a normal ultrasound, you are eligible for funded Non-Invasive Prenatal Testing.
 Although this is also a screen, it is more accurate than MST.